doroteaMonaco/Participium-Software/README.md

 ### For Citizens

 - **Interactive Map Interface**: View and create reports on an interactive map with geospatial capabilities
+- **Address Search**: Search for locations by address with autocomplete suggestions powered by OpenStreetMap Nominatim API
 - **Rich Report Creation**: Submit reports with up to 3 photos, precise location, and detailed descriptions
 - **Categorized Issues**: Select from 9 report categories (waste, water supply, sewer system, public lighting, roads, etc.)
 - **Real-time Status Tracking**: Monitor the status of submitted reports (Pending Approval → Assigned → In Progress → Resolved)
 - **Anonymous Reporting**: Option to submit reports anonymously
+- **Email Verification**: Confirm registration with a 6-digit verification code sent via email (30-minute expiry)
 - **Comments & Collaboration**: Internal comments system for municipality staff and external maintainers to collaborate on reports
   - **Comment Access Control**: Only municipality staff and assigned external maintainers can view and add comments
   - **Comment Restriction on Resolved Reports**: Comments are disabled when a report reaches "Resolved" status